 “‘Who are US 2016’ asks us to look beyond the media games and see the side of this country that makes me, for one, still believe there is hope.
 An absolutely unique experience – for film, for art, for music.”

-(Joel Layton, director of Art House Cinema 502 in Ogden – the smallest movie house in the country!)
+– Joel Layton, Art House Cinema 502, the smallest movie house in the country (Ogden UT)

-“Much like the evolution of each iteration of the performance, the experience leaves the audience revolving and evolving in thought.”
-(Markus Hunt, Director at The Logan School for Creative Learning in Denver)
+“Much like the evolution of each iteration of the performance, the experience leaves the audience revolving and evolving in thought.” – Markus Hunt, Director at The Logan School for Creative Learning (Denver, CO)